ploomber/projects/basic-tutorial/notebook.md

 dag.build()
 ```

-You should see that all three tasks ran again, that's because the load function is the root node.
+You should see that all three tasks ran, that's because the load function is the root node.
 Let's try with another task:

 ```python
 print(dag['clean.py'].source.loc)